-Since 1996, he has served as Senior Pastor of Morningside Baptist Church.
-The Sunday morning worship service is broadcast on radio stations ESPN and WQUL each week.
-“The Morningside Pulpit” is broadcast weekly on radio station WOLI.
-Kirk also has a program entitled “Family Matters” that is broadcast on three radio stations each week: WOLI, WDRF, and ESPN.
-“Stories with Dr. Kirk” airs weekly on WOLI.
-His “Daily Devotions” can be heard on both WOLI and ESPN.
+From 1996 until 2014 he served as Senior Pastor of Morningside Baptist Church.
+The Sunday morning worship service was broadcast on radio stations ESPN and WQUL each week.
+“The Morningside Pulpit” was broadcast weekly on radio station WOLI.
+Kirk also had a program entitled “Family Matters” that was broadcast on three radio stations each week: WOLI, WDRF, and ESPN.
+“Stories with Dr. Kirk” aired weekly on WOLI.
+His “Daily Devotions” were heard on both WOLI and ESPN.
 He is a frequent speaker at corporate, religious, and private events and family life programs throughout the Southeast.

 He previously served for sixteen years (1980–1996) as Associate Pastor of Family Ministries and Director of the Pastoral Counseling Center at First Baptist Church, Spartanburg, South Carolina.
 Prior to that, he served as Pastor of Family Ministries at Knollwood Baptist Church, Winston-Salem, North Carolina (1973–1980).
 Early in his ministry, Kirk served as pastoral counselor and chaplain at a state mental hospital, a child evaluation clinic, an institution for juvenile delinquents, and a general hospital, all in Kentucky.